UAlbertaALTLab/recording-validation-interface/README.md

 Requires Python 3.6.

-Then, create a virtualenv (if applicable), and install the requirements:
+Create a virtualenv (if applicable), and install the requirements:

     python3 -m pip install -r requirements.txt